stickman69420/PVZoji/README.md

-All of original adventure is now complete approach and side yard (both) and beach (both) are completed too All upgrade plants (from the original adventure) are now here AND you can buy them There will be upgrade plants for the new plants of course but those will be added after winter
+All of original adventure is now complete approach and side yard (both) and beach (both) are completed too Winter too
+All upgrade plants (from the original adventure) are now here AND you can buy them Almost the same for the new adventure (part 1?)

 Hard versions of some adventure mode minigames have been added, as well as all the original minigames I want (including the platform exclusives)